 A "Pass" was based on meeting the above criteria in either the first or second rounds of testing.

 * Passing scores allow for specific margins of technical error associated with each analysis.
-ConsumerLab.com reserves the right to disqualify a product at any time from passing its testing if it considers such product to present a safety risk or to provide misleading or inaccurate information in its labeling.
+ConsumerLab.com reserves the right to disqualify a product at any time from passing its testing if it considers such product to display unacceptable variation in quality, present a safety risk or to provide misleading or inaccurate information in its labeling.

 Back to review